Locations:

 What do basophils do?

-Basophil cells are unique in that they don’t recognize pathogens they've already been exposed to.
-Instead, they attack any organism they see that is unfamiliar to your body.
-Basophils destroy foreign organisms by surrounding and ingesting them (phagocytosis).
+Basophils are different from some other types of white blood cells in that they don’t recognize foreign organisms (pathogens) they've already been exposed to.
+Instead, they attack any organism they find that’s unfamiliar to your body.
+Basophils destroy these invaders by surrounding and ingesting them (phagocytosis).

 Anatomy